Consensys/doc.ethsigner/docs/index.md

 !!! note
     EthSigner currently supports a single private key only.
 That is, only one private key can be stored in the location specified when starting EthSigner.

-Ethsigner can sign transactions with a key stored in:
+EthSigner can sign transactions with a key stored in:

 * A V3 keystore file
 * [Hashicorp Vault](Using-EthSigner/Hashicorp.md)